 This stunning locale is the perfect setting for swimming, sunbathing, hiking, biking, kayaking, snorkeling…you name it, you can enjoy it in La Jolla.

-Spend the morning sunbathing and napping off your adventures from last night, then rent some kayaks or go snorkeling for a fun afternoon in the sun.
+Spend the morning sunbathing and watching the kids splash in the waves, then rent some kayaks or go snorkeling for a fun afternoon in the sun.